The Spatially Resolved Hot Gas Properties of NGC 1266's AGN-Driven Outflow: Introduction

-The outflow in NGC~1266 must therefore be driven by an AGN. \cite{Nyland2013} used VLA and VLBA to study the radio emission of the outflow and found a high brightness temperature radio core at the center of the galaxy indicative of an AGN. \cite{Davis2012} used SAURON and GMOS IFU data to study the outflow, finding it emits in optical lines, and constrained the outflow kinematics to velocities up to 900 km~s$^{-1}$.
+The outflow in NGC~1266 must therefore be driven by an AGN. \cite{Nyland2013} used VLA and VLBA to study the radio emission of the outflow and found a high brightness temperature radio core at the center of the galaxy indicative of an AGN. \edit1{\cite{Nyland2013} also found the radio emission to be consistent with other low-luminosity AGNs (LLAGNs), showing that even low-powered AGNs can drive strong outflows.} \cite{Davis2012} used SAURON and GMOS IFU data to study the outflow, finding it emits in optical lines, and constrained the outflow kinematics to velocities up to 900 km~s$^{-1}$.
 They also found extended low ionization emission that they attributed to shocks of the radio jet with the ambient ISM. \cite{Otter2024} studied the inner 500~pc of NGC~1266 using Gemini-NIFS and also found shocks by probing several H$_2$ rovibrational emission lines.
 These investigations, along with X-ray observations shown in \cite{Alatalo2015}, demonstrate the complex, multiphase nature of NGC~1266.
 In Figure~\ref{fig:3color} we show the various multiwavelength data of NGC~1266 with the HST near-infrared filters (F110W, F140W, F160W; doi:\dataset[10.17909/wr5m-7h21]{https://doi.org/10.17909/wr5m-7h21}) and \textit{Chandra} X-ray data on the left, and the zoom in of the outflow on the right showing the X-ray, MUSE H$\alpha$, and VLA 5 GHz radio.

 Since \cite{Alatalo2015}, new \textit{Chandra} X-ray observations have been taken of NGC~1266 that, in conjunction with archival data, amount to 150~ks of data.
 These data now allow for a detailed analysis of the hot phase of NGC~1266's wind and its relation to the colder phases.
 In this paper we conduct a spatially-resolved analysis of the X-ray spectra to constrain the temperature and volume density distributions and to make estimates of energetics of the system, comparing them to the cooler wind phases.
 We also take advantage of archival MUSE data to provide further insight into the ionization conditions of the wind at higher resolution than that achieved in \cite{Davis2012}.